merenlab/merenlab.org/data/micr-obs-future/index.md

 #### Make samples_qc.txt

-Since we are splitting the metagenomics workflow in two, we are now creating samples_qc.txt, which we will use as the `samples-txt` artifact in the next steps.
+Since we are splitting the metagenomics workflow in two, we are now creating `samples_qc.txt`, which we will use as the `samples-txt` artifact in the next steps.
+The `samples_qc.txt` are also included in the [samples-txt folder](files/samples-txt.zip), in case you would like to have a peek.

 ```
 nano makeQCsample-txt.p`